Skip to main content

 Segments: Dynamic groups of contacts built from rules.
 Segments update automatically when contact data changes.

-Default Channel: The preferred channel Whippy will use when sending messages to the contact, when applicable.
+Default Channel: The preferred channel Whippy will use when sending messages to the contact.

 Blocked: A contact-level setting that stops your organization from receiving inbound messages from that contact.